1. Home

 Why has the council not set 2030 as its Net Zero target date?

 Our commitment is to become a carbon-neutral council as soon as possible and by 2050 at the latest.
 To achieve this, we have committed to a science-based reduction target of 13% per year.
-See our Climate Emergency Action Plan
+See our Climate Emergency Plan

 • The Local Government Association supports this approach: